Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

 {\bf (b) Mask Decoder.} The Mask Decoder decodes $(\mathbf{c}_i, \mathbf{z}^{mask}_i)$ to the mask value, $\pi_i^x \in [0, 1]$, of each point within a glimpse $\mathcal{G}_i$.
 The decoding process follows the exact inverse pyramid structure of the Glimpse Encoder.
 To be more precise, the mask decoder can access the spatial coordinates of the intermediate aggregation points of the Glimpse Encoder as well as the point coordinates of $\mathcal{G}_i$.
 During decoding, PointConv is used as deconvolution operation.

 {\bf Glimpse VAE and Global VAE.} The complete Glimpse VAE structure is presented in Fig.~\ref{fig:glimpsevae}.
-The Glimpse VAE is composed of a Glimpse Encoder, Point Graph Flow, Mask Decoder and a multi-layer PointGNN network.
+The Glimpse VAE is composed of a Glimpse Encoder, Point Graph Decoder, Mask Decoder and a multi-layer PointGNN network.
 The Glimpse Encoder takes all glimpses as input and encodes each glimpse $\mathcal{G}_i$ individually and in parallel into feature points $(\mathbf{c}_i, \mathbf{f}_i)$.
 Via the re-parameterization trick, $\mathbf{z}^{what}_i$ and $\mathbf{z}^{mask}_i$ are then obtained from $\mathbf{f}_i$.
-From there, we use the Point Graph Flow to decode ~$\mathbf{z}^{what}_i$ to reconstruct the input points, and we use the Mask Decoder to decode $\mathbf{z}^{mask}_i$ to assign a mask value for each input point within $\mathcal{G}_i$.
-Finally, $\mathbf{z}^{pres}_i$ is generated using message passing among neighbouring glimpses.
-The processing of all glimpses happens in parallel.
-The Global VAE consisting of the Global Encoder and a PGF-based decoder outputs the reconstructed scene layout.
+From there, we use the Point Graph Decoder to decode ~$\mathbf{z}^{what}_i$ to reconstruct the input points, and we use the Mask Decoder to decode $\mathbf{z}^{mask}_i$ to assign a mask value for each input point within $\mathcal{G}_i$.
+Finally, $\mathbf{z}^{pres}_i$ is generated via message passing among neighbour glimpses.
+All glimpses are processed in parallel.
+The Global VAE consisting of the Global Encoder and a PGD outputs the reconstructed scene layout.